LuminationDev/edSpark-phase3/README.md

 Meilisearch is running off Azure free tier and will host locally once we moved to DfE's managed hosting Queue worker should be running on production server (Apache - need to double check when migrating)

+Still migrating to Typescript, doing it slowly and as we go <br>
 Migrating logic and functions into ServiceFiles, checkout softwareService, autosaveService etc <br>
 Vue only for rendering UI and simple UI logic<br>
 Store for states. getter and actions focus on state manipulation <br>